chudisoft/vet-clinic/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Install postgresql, open postgresql terminal, and run the codes.
+> Install Postgresql, open the Postgresql terminal, and run the codes.

 ### Prerequisites